-Now that the City has exited bankruptcy and is in the process of fully staffing the Accounting Division, the Accounting Division plans to begin drafting the Accounting Manual and work with the City's internal auditors to review and complete this project in 2017.
-The City will consider this recommendation in connection with the work it is currently performing as a result of the Risk Assessment and Internal Control Review by Moss Adams.
+Because ASD needs to fully staff the Accounting Division (see Finding 2017-04), the Accounting Division plans to begin drafting the Accounting Manual and work with the City's internal auditors to review and complete this project in 2018.
 The City will work on the first draft of the Accounting Manual in conjunction with work on improvements to the internal controls and revisions to policies and procedures which the City could then use for the development of a formal Comprehensive Accounting Manual.

-Report on Internal Control Related Matters Identified in the Audit (Continued) For the Year Ended June 30, 2016
+Report on Internal Control Related Matters Identified in the Audit (Continued) For the Year Ended June 30, 2017

-Finding 2016-03 Accounting System
+Finding 2017-03 Accounting System